Learning Outcomes

 The court may direct experts from similar disciplines to discuss the expert issues in the proceedings (CPR 35.12).
 The purpose of these discussions is to:

 These discussions are typically without prejudice and legal representatives do not attend unless agreed by the parties or ordered by the court.
 Following the discussion, the experts must prepare a joint statement setting out the issues on which they agree and disagree, with summaries of their reasons for disagreement.
-This statement does not bind the parties unless they expressly agree to be bound.
+Parties must not instruct experts to avoid reaching agreement.
+A joint statement does not bind the parties unless they expressly agree, but it will usually define the expert issues for trial and may significantly reduce hearing time.

 Single Joint Experts (SJE)